Moving to Trinidad and Tobago

 Expats moving to Trinidad and Tobago will be treated to life in a modern-day Caribbean paradise.
 Trinidad and Tobago’s tropical climate, beautiful beaches, lush rainforests and vibrant coral reefs teamed with its modern amenities make this an inviting destination for expats.

 Sizeable expat groups can be found in the cities of San Fernando, Scarborough and the capital, Port of Spain.
-Expats hail from a wide range of backgrounds and there are well-established African, Chinese, East Indian, Lebanese and Portuguese communities on the islands.
+Expats hail from a wide range of backgrounds and there are well-established African, Chinese, Indian, Lebanese and Portuguese communities on the islands.
 With cosmopolitan cities and English as the official language, new arrivals will find it relatively easy to settle in.

 Despite a relaxed exterior, the Trinidadians and Tobagonians are extremely professional in the workplace.
 As in neighbouring Venezuela, the oil industry is the main driver of Trinidad and Tobago’s economy and many expats work in the country’s oil refineries.
 Large numbers of expats are also employed in the electronics and financial industries.